Rsantct/pe.audio.sys/pe.audio.sys/doc/20_Reference SPL calibration.md

 In order to correctly apply a loudness compensantion curve, you'll need to adjust properly the LU offset control slider as discussed above.

-The default compensation curves provided under the share/eq folder on pe.audio.sys are calibrated for 83 dBC subjective listenong level, so they are adequate for your 76 dBC calibrated system, because of the subjetive room volume needed compensation.
+The default compensation curves provided under the share/eq folder on pe.audio.sys are calibrated for 83 dBC subjective listenong level, so they are adequate for your 76 dBC calibrated system.
+This is because of the applied subjetive room volume compensation will produce to you to perceive standard reference SPL as you were inside a large venue, as explained above.